Shawn-Nichol/BlueTeam/BTL 1/7.  Incident Response/Preparation Phase.md

 # Emails

 SPF Sender Policy Framework
 A SPF is a type of DNS record that can help prevent an email address from being forged.
-This record is established to identiy the hostnames or IP addresses that are allowed to send emails for your custom domain.
-When having an SPF record specified on your domain, it helps prevent a malicous actor from spoofing your domain.
-The SPF txt recrod contains three parts: the eclaration of the record type, the IP addresses and external domains that can send on your domain's behalf and an enforcement rule.
+This record is established to identify the hostnames or IP addresses that are allowed to send emails to your custom domain.
+When having an SPF record specified on your domain helps prevent a malicious actor from spoofing your domain.
+The SPF text record contains three parts: the declaration of the record type, the IP addresses, and external domains that can be sent on your domain's behalf, and an enforcement rule.

 Domain Keys Identified Mail